mtavkhelidze/fps-code/README.md

 - Determining the implementation of a polymorphic function from its signature is known as following types to implementations or type-driven development.

 #### Chapter 3: Functional data structures

+- Functional data structures are immutable and are operated on using only pure functions.
+- Algebraic data types (ADTs) are defined via a set of data constructors.
+- ADTs are expressed in Scala with enumerations or sealed trait hierarchies.
+- Enumerations may take type parameters, and each data constructor may take zero or more arguments.
+- Singly linked lists are modeled as an ADT with two data
+  constructors: `Cons(head: A, tail: List[A])` and `Nil`.
+- Companion objects are objects with the same name as a data type.
+Companion objects have access to the private and protected members of the companion type.
+- Pattern matching lets us destructure an algebraic data type, allowing us to inspect the values used to construct the algebraic data type.
+- Pattern matches can be defined to be exhaustive, meaning one of the cases is always matched.
+A non-exhaustive pattern match may throw a MatchError.
+  The compiler often warns when defining a non-exhaustive pattern match.
+- Purely functional data structures use persistence, also known as structural sharing, to avoid unnecessary copying.
+- With singly linked lists, some operations can be implemented with no copying, like prepending an element to the front of a list.
+Other operations require copying the entire structure, like appending an element to the end of a list.
+- Many algorithms can be implemented with recursion on the structure of an algebraic data type, with a base case associated with one data constructor and recursive cases associated with other data constructors.
+- `foldRight` and `foldLeft` allow us to compute a single result by visiting all the values of a list.
+- `map`, `filter`, and `flatMap` are higher-order functions that compute a new list from an input list.
+- Extension methods allow object-oriented style methods to be defined for a type in an ad hoc fashion separate from the definition of the type.

+#### Chapter 4: Handling errors without exceptions